Hyundai Ioniq 6: RN22e

 The RN22e concept is derived from the Ioniq 6 and carries the Hyundai N motorsport sub-brand; it also was revealed in July 2022.
 The RN22e previews an Ioniq 6 N high-performance variant for regular production; it is equipped with an all-wheel drive powertrain featuring upgraded traction motors that have outputs of 160 and 270 kW front and rear, respectively, and electronic torque vectoring on the rear differential using a twin-clutch system, branded e-TVTC.
 Combined output is 430 kW and 740 Nm, identical to the drivetrain of the Kia EV6 GT.
 The motors now rotate at up to 20,000 RPM, compared to 15,000 RPM in the regular Ioniq 6, increasing top speed.
 Power is supplied by a 77.4 kW-hr battery.

 Compared to the regular Ioniq 6, the RN22e is 2.4 in longer and 5.7 in wider, rolling on 21-inch wheels.
 The cooling system has been upgraded to prevent overheating of the battery and motors.
 It is equipped with an optional "gearshift mode" which simulates engine noises and a paddle-shifted transmission implemented by briefly decreasing motor output, which was called "surprisingly convincing" but slowed the car's overall lap time.

 The RN22e is being used to test components that will be fitted to the racing variant of the Ioniq 6, with which Hyundai N plan to campaign in the eTouring Car World Cup series starting in 2023.
 The forthcoming Ioniq 6-based racing car will replace the Veloster N ETCR that was raced in 2021 and 2022.
 During a hands-on session at the Bilster Berg track, Motor Trend writer Angus MacKenzie noted "the RN22e was setup deliberately to be something of a show-off drift king, to prove an EV can make you smile behind the wheel".

-Specifications
+The Hyundai Ioniq 6 N was revealed in July 2025 taking inspiration of the Rn22e concept.

+2025 facelift

+The facelifted Ioniq 6 was revealed alongside the second-generation Nexo at the Seoul Mobility Show 2025 on 3 April 2025.
+It features a redesigned front and rear fascia with new headlights and taillights under the 'Pure Flow, Refined' design concept, including refined curves, slim DRLs, and an updated interior with a redesigned steering wheel and enlarged climate control display.
+The N Line variant was also revealed, with bold styling elements such as sculptural bumpers and Parametric Pixel lamps.

+N-Line

+Ioniq 6 N

+The Ioniq 6 N was introduced on 10 July 2025 during the Goodwood Festival of Speed.
+It is the top-of-the-line performance variant, marketed under the Hyundai N sub-brand.

+The model features a dual-motor all-wheel-drive powertrain producing 478 kW with N Grin Boost, 770 Nm of torque, and an 84.0 kWh battery.
+It accelerates from 0–100 km/h (0–62 mph) in 3.2 seconds and has a top speed of 257 km/h (160 mph).
+Production is slated for 2026.